 VNF generated event - Manual Scaling

 EM generated event – Manual Scaling

-Each of this trigger can be seen a sub test cases.

-vResource Scaling Out/In
+vResource Scaling Out/In of VNFC

-A VNF can adapt to the demands of the applied traffic.
+The MANO can adapt a VNF to the demands of the applied traffic by adding and removing VNFC(s).
 It could increase it performance by allocation of additional vResources and when the traffic lowers, it could release vResources.
 This process is called scaling.
-The addition and removal of vResources is considered scaling Out/In by increasing or decreasing the number of VNFC instances.
-The following test cases address the validation of the VNF scaling Out/In.
+The addition and removal of vResources is considered scaling Out/In by increasing or decreasing the number of VNFC of a VNF.
+The following test cases address the validation of the VNFC scaling Out/In.

+Scale-Out VNFC instance